KTsaneff/NumberMystery/README.md

 # The "Number Mystery" Game
 This is a simple console game built for edicational purposes.
-The project is originally created by SofUni.
+The project is originally created by SoftUni.

 ## Table of Contents